clamstew/jods/docs/scripts/screenshot-testid-guidelines.md

 2. **Consistent naming**: Follow a consistent naming pattern for all testIDs
 3. **Hierarchical structure**: Use parent/child relationships in testID naming
 4. **Progressive enhancement**: Add testIDs while maintaining backward compatibility
+5. **Auto-discovery**: Components with proper testIDs are automatically included in testing

 ## TestID Naming Convention